CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

     ![](./media/costopt-20.png)

-27. Notice that VMs from the wafprod resource group are in **Running** state.
+27. Notice that VMs from the wafprod resource group are in a **Running** state.

     ![](./media/costopt-21.png)